The Ethiopian Calendar: A Timeless Through Cultural Perspectives

 1. How does the Ethiopian calendar differ from the Gregorian calendar?

 The Ethiopian calendar has 13 months and is about 7-8 years behind the Gregorian calendar.
-It also features 30-day months and a distinctive 5-6 day extra month called Pagumē.
+It also features 30-day months and a unique 5-6 day extra month called Pagumē.

 2. Why does Ethiopia use a different calendar?